wdebeaum/PEG.jl/README.md

 shouldn't really matter because it has no fields, but it is still technically a visible change; `isbits(PEG.Failure())` is now `true` where before it was `false`.

+## Status

+This package is not "unmaintained" or "outdated", it's just simple enough that maintenance isn't often required.
+So don't be discouraged if the last change to the code was several years ago.

+This version of PEG works with Julia 0.7 and 1.x.